ZiminYue/CosmosVision/DevLogs/Development.md

 - Replaced the Matplotlib-based rendering with VisPy under LLMs' assistance, allowing the render of a large number of particles much more smoothly.
 - Edited the code for a long time, finally get the galaxy animated again (with lagging).
 - Highlighted potentially useful parameters for later development

+### August 25
+- MAJOR UPDATE: Switched the system to GPU using CuPy, the animation can run smoothly with all existing modules and more particles now!